rowanoulton/travelog-theme/_posts/2014-08-12-the-travelog-theme.markdown

 tags: auckland new-zealand
 ---

-Travelog is a totally rad theme for Jekyll that is both elegant and downright simple.
+Travelog is a theme for Jekyll that is both elegant and downright simple.

+In addition to being devilishly handsome, it is responsive down to mobile and has a very light footprint.
+Travelog lends itself well to photography and travel journaling.

-Like a backpack with too many straps, I get frustrated when a blog has too many bells and whistles.
+Like a backpack with too many straps, a blog can sometimes be frustrating when it has too many bells and whistles.
 It is with that philosophy that I have put together this theme so that you might drown in its whitespace.

 <div class="post-image">
     <img src="http://placehold.it/885x500" />